Azure-Samples/azure-spring-boot-samples/aad/spring-security/README.md

 # Spring Boot application with Azure Active Directory

-This repo demonstrates how to use [Azure Active Directory] in [Spring Boot] application.
+This repo demonstrates how to use [Azure Active Directory] in [Spring Boot] application by [spring-security].

 Please refer to [docs] to get more information about how to use the samples in this repo.